 The Department says that it will contact you as it processes your claim for loan forgiveness based on borrower defense.

-In the meantime, if you have Direct Loans (or a combination of Direct and FFEL Loans), think you have a defense-to-repayment and intend on filing a claim in the next year, you may request that your loan servicer or debt collector grant a forbearance and immediately stop all debt collection, including wage garnishments, Social Security offsets, and tax refund seizures.
+In the meantime, if you have Direct Loans (or a combination of Direct and FFEL Loans), you may apply for borrower defense relief and request that your loan servicer or debt collector grant a forbearance and immediately stop all debt collection, including wage garnishments, Social Security offsets, and tax refund seizures.
 During this year, you will not be required to make any payments.
-To make a request, you may:

 Private Student Loans